Attending a music recital is a common right of passage for the more affluent parents in our area.

 - The Bad With Money Script (the antithesis of Financial Independence)

 The pressure for trainees to pursue academic medicine.

 “Anyone can be a clinician, but only the elite group of super-ninja doctors can do research.
 Pursue research and bring honor to the clan.”Unidentified Grandmaster Of A Shadowy Academic Medical Syndicate, circa 2000 A.D.

 For residents and medical students, this is a commonly promoted script within academic centers.
 Particularly when a learner shows great promise.
 This brings pressure to bear.
-You feel a flattered by the praise from a superior and you don’t want to let them down.
+You feel flattered by the praise from a superior and don’t want to let them down.

 The academic physicians and leaders (like parents) do mean well by encouraging this.
 It is both what they know and it is true that academic medicine is a hard (but vital) road that few follow.
 Since the road is long and difficult with few financial rewards, there is a fear of missing even one potential future academic due to “lack of encouragement”.
 However, a true desire and happiness from the intrinsic rewards of academic medicine are required to pursue this career track successfully.